-Article 2.1 Structure of academic year and educational components
+Article 2.1 Structure of academic year and units of education

 - 1. The study programme will be offered in a year divided into two semesters. - 2.
 Every semester consists of three consecutive periods.
 The first two periods each consist of eight weeks, and the final period consists of four weeks. - 3.
-An educational component comprises 6 EC or a multiple thereof. - 4.
-By way of exception to paragraph 3, the Executive Board may in special cases and on request of the Faculty Board, stipulate that a unit of study comprises 3 EC or a multiple thereof.
+A unit of education comprises 6 ECs or a multiple thereof. - 4.
+By way of exception to paragraph 3, the Executive Board may in special cases and on request of the Faculty Board, stipulate that a unit of education comprises 3 EC or a multiple thereof.

-Article 2.2 Frame study programme
+Article 2.2 Setup of programme

-- 1. The programme consists in any case of the following components: - a.
-Academic development of at least 24 EC; - b.
-Major/compulsory components of at least 90 EC; - c.
-Elective components of study of at least 30 EC - 2.
+- 1. All Bachelor's programmes consist of at least the following components: - a. an academic core of at least 24 ECs; - b. major/compulsory components of at least 90 ECs; - c. elective components of study of at least 30 ECs. - 2.
 In the first year of the programme, the programme will offer at least fourteen contact hours a week. - 3.
 In the second and third years of the programme, the programme will offer at least twelve contact hours a week. - 4.
-Internationalization is included as part of the Bachelor's programme and reflected in one or more units of education.
+Internationalisation is included as part of the Bachelor's programme and reflected in one or more units of education.

-3. Assessment and Examination
+3. Assessment and examination

-Article 3.1 Signing up for education and interim examinations
+Article 3.1 Signing up for education and examinations

-1. Every student must sign up to participate in the units of education of the programme, the interim examinations and resits.
-The procedure for signing up is described in an annex to the Student
+- 1. Every student must sign up to participate in the units of education of the programme, the examinations and resits.
+The procedure for signing up is described in an annex to the student statute. - 2.
+Signing up may only take place in the designated periods.